-The Company has one security based compensation arrangement which is its 2006 Stock Option Plan (the "2006 Plan").
-Options granted to the Company's executive officers are granted pursuant to the terms of the 2006 Plan.
-The 2006 Plan is administered by a Plan Committee, or, if no such committee has been authorized or appointed, by the Board itself.
-As the Company has no Plan Committee, the Board administers and implements the 2006 Plan and recommends changes or additions to the 2006 Plan.
-The Company's Compensation Committee assists the Board in these respects.
-The Board determines all stock options to be granted pursuant to the 2006 Plan, the exercise price therefore and any special terms or vesting provisions applicable thereto.
-When determining whether to grant new options to executive officers, the Board takes into account previous grants of option-based awards.
-For a summary of the material provisions of the 2006 Plan, please see below under the heading "Terms of 2006 Stock Option Plan".
+The Company currently has one security based compensation arrangement which is its 2011 stock option plan (the "Plan").
+Under the 2011 Plan, the total number of Shares reserved and available for issuance (together with those Shares issuable pursuant to any other security based compensation arrangement of the Company or options for services granted by the Company) cannot exceed 10% of the issued and outstanding Shares from time to time.
+The 2011 Plan is currently administered by the Board.
+Subject to the provisions of the 2011 Plan, the Board, in its sole discretion, determines all options to be granted pursuant to the 2011 Plan, the exercise price for such options and any special terms or vesting provisions applicable thereto.
+For a summary of the material provisions of the 2011 Plan, please see below under the heading "Terms of 2011 Stock Option Plan".